Why Become a Donor?

 All major religions in the United States support organ, eye and tissue donation.

 One of the biggest myths is that donation is against some religions.
-In fact, most religions regard it as a final act of love, charity and generosity.
+In fact, the major U.S. religions regard donation positively as a final act of love, charity and generosity.